Travel on a Budget: Inexpensive Destinations that Withstand Inexpensive

 1. Paro Taktsang (Tiger’s Nest Monastery)

-Paro Taktsang, also known as the Tiger’s Nest Monastery, is perched on the edge of a cliff, about 3,120 meters above sea level.
-This sacred Buddhist Monastery is believed to be the meditation site of Guru Padmasambhava, who introduced Buddhism to Bhutan.
-The trek to the monastery is a thrilling adventure that offers scenic views of the lush Paro Valley, providing an exhilarating experience.
+The Paro Taktsang, also known as the Tiger’s Nest Monastery, is perched on the edge of a cliff, about 3,120 meters above sea level.
+This is a sacred Buddhist Monastery, where it is believed that Guru Padmasambhava meditated and spread Buddhism in Bhutan.
+The hike to the monastery offers a thrilling experience as you get to witness the scenic views of the green Paro Valley, providing an exhilarating journey.

 2. Punakha Dzong